Possible Evidence of Thermodynamic Equilibrium in Dark Matter Haloes: An effective theory

 \subsection{Consistency checks}

-Since we are dealing with an effective Boltzmann gas description, it is reasonable to regard the effective temperature as a measure of the average kinetic energy of the dark matter particles.
+Since we are dealing with an Boltzmann gas description, it is reasonable to regard the effective temperature as a measure of the average kinetic energy of the dark matter particles.
 Then a simple application of the equipartition theorem gives an rms speed of $u=\sqrt{3k_BT/m}$, assuming no internal structure for the particles.
-This is of the same order as the orbital speed of objects as $r$ tends to infinity, or more precisely $u=\sqrt{\frac 32} v_\infty$.
+This is of the same order as the average orbital speed of the HI gas in the halo.
+From (\ref{vinft}), one gets $u=\sqrt{\frac 32} v_\infty$, where $v_\infty$ was the orbital speed in the limit $r$ tends to infinity.
 Since orbital speeds in haloes are nonrelativistic, the particles in this Boltzmann gas description must also be nonrelativistic.
-This provides a consistency check on the model.
+This provides one consistency check of the model, as no relativistic corrections need to be considered.